-How Does the Cup and Handle Pattern Form?
+How Does Cup and Handle Pattern Form?

-1. A to B: Cup and handle pattern starts forming when the market starts going down strongly.
+1. A to B: Cup and handle pattern starts forming when market starts going down strongly.
 The down movement forms the left side of the cup.

 2. B to C: After a while of having a strong bearish market, bears becomes exhausted and so the down movement becomes slower, and we will have a sideways market for a short period of time.
 This sideways movement forms the bottom of the cup.

-4. D to E: After a while of going up, the bulls become exhausted too, and so the market stops going up strongly and forms a small sideways section which is the cup’s handle.
-This part is very important because it is where we can predict the next direction of the market.
+4. D to E: After a while of going up, bulls become exhausted too, and so market stops going up strongly and forms a small sideways section which is the cup’s handle.
+This part is very important because it is where we can predict the next direction of market.
 I will tell you how.

 This is a good question.
-We learn the chart patterns to become able to use them for locating the trade setups, otherwise there is no point to learn to recognize the chart patterns.
+We learn the chart patterns to become able to use them for locating trade setups, otherwise there is no point to learn to recognize the chart patterns.

 1. Going Long at the Bottom of Cup and Handle Pattern:

 When the market is going down strongly to form the left side of the pattern, you cannot do anything unless you are already short because you had the chance to take a short position after a support breakout.
 However, you have to wait if you are not already short.
-If the market becomes sideways and shows a tendency to go up by forming bigger and bigger bullish candles, then you know that the market is at the middle of forming a Cup and Handle pattern.
+If the market becomes sideways and shows a tendency to go up by forming stronger bullish candlesticks, then you know that the market is at the middle of forming a Cup and Handle pattern.
 At this stage, the left side of the cup and also most part of its bottom part is already formed, and you know that soon you will see a strong up movement which will form the right side of the cup.
 Therefore, you can wait for a resistance breakout to go long.

 2. Going Long/Short After the Handle Breakout: